-To help showcase some of these awarding winning sites, I dove into each of these award-honoring sites and pulled the ones that are not only beautiful examples of modern design, but also exercise UX, UI, information architecture, conversion rate optimization, video marketing, tactics to their fullest potential.
+To help showcase some of these awarding winning sites, I dove into each of these award-honoring sites and pulled the ones that are not only beautiful examples of modern design but also exercise UX, UI, information architecture, conversion rate optimization, video marketing, tactics to their fullest potential.

 When looking at each site, it’s important to understand that these should not be seen as templates you should attempt to copy.
-Instead, analyze them and find the parts of them that utilize design/marketing/content strategies that could be repurposed and revised into that fits your own audience.
+Instead, analyze them and find the parts of them that utilize design/marketing/content strategies that could be repurposed and revised into something that fits your audience.

 With that being said, enjoy these 17 killer examples of award-winning website designs done right.

-ESPN takes their sports content and programming to the next level with this dynamic and eye-catching site filled with large, high-resolution images and video.
+ESPN takes its sports content and programming to the next level with this dynamic and eye-catching site filled with large, high-resolution images and video.
 The site utilizes background video to keep up with the sports network’s energy and sections with subtle hover and transition effects and to keep the user experience smooth.
-The ‘featured sports’ slider is thoroughly entrancing, and does an excellent job of showcasing each of the sports alongside interesting statistics and informative details about available programs.
+The ‘featured sports’ slider is thoroughly entrancing and does an excellent job of showcasing each of the sports alongside interesting statistics and informative details about available programs.

-Montage takes showing-off their product to the next level with this easy to maneuver homepage that clearly outlines what their product is, how it looks, product quality, and testimonials.
+Montage takes showing-off its product to the next level with this easy to maneuver homepage that clearly outlines what its product is, how it looks, product quality, and testimonials.
 The site is an excellent example of one approach you can use to highlight your product and the most important points your users would be concerned with finding answers to.
 The sticky sub-navigation allows users to easily navigate around the page to find exactly what they're looking for.

 Finding the perfect home is all about being able to conveniently research exactly what you’re looking for, save and store what you like, and make it easy to find it all later on.
-Zillow hits the nail on the head for all three of these points with their intuitive real estate site.
+Zillow hits the nail on the head for all three of these points with its intuitive real estate site.
 The search area within the hero area makes it easy for new users to quickly select and search listings without having to look for some hidden search page.

-Fiftythree captures all the features and benefits for their Pencil Stylus throughout this standalone product page.
+Fiftythree captures all the features and benefits for its Pencil Stylus throughout this standalone product page.
 These features and benefits are accompanied by images to illustrate the product in action so the user has an easier time visualizing them and how they can apply the product.
 The layout and visual treatment of the product's anatomy section are also very unique and act as a dynamic way to lead users to read more about the product, as opposed to static sections one after another.

-Unlike traditional product-focused sites, Morgan Stanley headlines their homepage with an article they hope to drive a significant amount of traffic to (especially since it connects with the holiday family gatherings we’re expected to attend).
+Unlike traditional product-focused sites, Morgan Stanley headlines its homepage with an article they hope to drive a significant amount of traffic to (especially since it connects with the holiday family gatherings we’re expected to attend).
 The rest of the layout beyond the homepage hero plays with a grid-focused layout to organize the assortment of recent articles they’ve posted.

-On top of all this, the sites design, subtle animations, and unique color palette make for a delightful and refreshing visual experience in a market that might otherwise have a very bland, corporate layout.
+On top of all this, the site's design, subtle animations, and unique color palette make for a delightful and refreshing visual experience in a market that might otherwise have a very bland, corporate layout.

 Although the site is smaller than others, Quiver still manages to shine among the rest.

-Their product and features pages do a beautiful job of displaying the appearance of the software accompanied with small interactive elements to help show how the product works.
+Quiver's product and features pages do a beautiful job of displaying the appearance of the software accompanied with small interactive elements to help show how the product works.

 The use of space on Wealthsimple makes it incredibly easy to segment each section of its pages.
-The beautiful GIFs throughout the page also make for a exciting experience, especially since they don’t relate directly to investing.
+The beautiful GIFs throughout the page also make for an exciting experience, especially since they don’t relate directly to investing.

 Looking for your own website redesign?

 Your website is meant to be the face of your online presence and a way to represent your brand virtually.
-If you website doesn't uphold a design that matches the way you want to be perceived, then it will ultimately fail to perform optimally.
+If your website doesn't uphold a design that matches the way you want to be perceived, then it will ultimately fail to perform optimally.
 IMPACT loves to work with other companies in a collaborative effort to understand what you want your website to truly look like so we can help you through the strategy to make it into a reality.

 Think it's time for your website to get the facelift it deserves to better represent your brand and ultimately increase its performance?
 Talk to us and tell about your website's goals and aspirations.